Richard Kane

-Brigadier General Richard Kane (1662–1736) was an Irish soldier who served in the British Army.
-He is particularly associated with the island of Minorca.
+Brigadier-General Richard Kane (born Richard O'Cahan; 20 December 1662 – 19 December 1736) was an Irish army officer who served as the acting governor of Gibraltar from 1725 to 1727.
+He also served as the governor of Menorca from 1733 to 1736, having been its lieutenant governor since 1712.

 Origins

-Born to Thomas O'Cahan and his wife, Margaret Dobbin, at his mother's home in Duneane, County Antrim, in Ulster, Ireland, in December 1662.
-At the age of 26, he anglicised his name to Kane and joined a volunteer Protestant regiment in his home town, Carrickfergus, raised to oppose James II's Catholic rule.
+Richard O'Cahan was born to Thomas O'Cahan and his wife, Margaret Dobbin, at his mother's home in Duneane, County Antrim on 20 December 1662.
+In 1688, he anglicised his name to Kane and joined a volunteer Protestant regiment in his home town, Carrickfergus, raised to oppose James II's Catholic rule.

-The Nine Years' War and the War of the Spanish Succession
+Nine Years' War and War of the Spanish Succession

-Kane enlisted as a Lieutenant in the Antrim Volunteers, part of the Army of the North.
-This was a scratch force of Protestants raised to oppose the Royal Irish Army which was loyal to James II.

-Kane took part in the defence of Derry in 1689.
-Shortly afterwards, he joined the Earl of Meath's Regiment (later the Royal Irish Regiment, and otherwise known as the 18th Regiment) and fought in William III's campaigns in Ireland.
-He was present at the Battle of the Boyne and Siege of Limerick in 1690.
+Kane was commissioned as a lieutenant into the Antrim Volunteers, a unit of the Army of the North, a force of Williamite Protestants raised to oppose the Irish Army which was loyal to James II.
+Kane took part in resisting the siege of Derry in 1689.
+Shortly afterwards, he joined the Earl of Meath's Regiment of Foot and fought in the Williamite War in Ireland.
+He was present at the Battle of the Boyne and siege of Limerick in 1690.

-His regiment was singled out in recognition of its bravery during the 1695 siege of Namur at which he was wounded.
+His regiment was singled out in recognition of its bravery during the siege of Namur at which he was wounded.
 In 1702, William died and the Duke of Marlborough took command of the army.
-Kane fought under Marlborough in many bloody battles of the War of the Spanish Succession and was severely wounded at Blenheim.
+Kane fought under Marlborough in several battles of the War of the Spanish Succession and was severely wounded at the Battle of Blenheim.
 In December 1710, Queen Anne named him colonel of his own regiment of foot (formerly the regiment of the disgraced George Macartney), which was finally disbanded in 1717.

-In 1711, Kane sailed to Canada in an unsuccessful expedition under General Jack Hill to take Quebec from the French.
-On that voyage, he visited Boston.
-In the following year he commanded British troops in a takeover of the town of Dunkirk which ended disastrously when an epidemic killed half of the men.
+In 1711, Kane sailed to Canada in an unsuccessful expedition under General John Hill to take Quebec from the French.
+During the expedition, he visited Boston.
+In the following year, Kane commanded a British force which captured Dunkirk, an occupation that ended disastrously when an epidemic killed half of his men.